 Group therapy: We provide a variety of group therapy options at our treatment center.
 Our process groups will allow you to process your experiences while our psychoeducational groups will educate you about your difficulties, treatment, and other topics.
 The benefit of group therapy is that you will find you are not alone in what you’ve gone through and will be with peers who understand first-hand your experiences, thoughts, and feelings.

 Intensive family therapy – Family Week: Families and loved ones are crucial in supporting you during your recovery.
 It can be difficult for those who’ve experienced abandonment to identify loved ones they feel comfortable involving in their therapy.
 We encourage you to identify at least one person in your life that you trust and will likely remain a stable presence in your life.
 Helping your loved one understand your experiences, disorder, treatment, and aftercare plan can help them understand you better and improve your relationship.

 At our residential rehab, we use a variety of methods to engage the senses as we are a holistic treatment center.
-Some of the sensation-based, experiential techniques we use include:
+Some of the sensation-based, best practice techniques we use include:

 - Art therapy

 - Sharing assignments and journal entries with the group and gaining feedback

 During your time with us, we’ll learn much about you and the emotional trauma you’ve experienced, which allows your treatment center team to identify the most appropriate aftercare options.
 Many people choose an outpatient setting with a high level of structure such as our partial hospitalization service (PHP).
 This treatment option allows you to focus on your rehab during the day while slowly integrating back into our community.
 Other people may feel they’ve made enough progress with us to discharge home with referrals to traditional outpatient treatment and community resources.
 Whatever the next step on your journey, our nationally recognized residential treatment center will support you the whole way.